 Upon expiration of the agreement in 1993, the orchestra (its members and their families, the instructors, and a luthier teaching his craft) established their permanent residence in the Principality, from where they carry out their world tours, make their recordings with the multinational corporation RCA, and, at the same time, continue their frequent collaborations with the Foundation's Musical Area.
 All of these factors ensure the continuity of the objectives that the Foundation had marked out when it brought The Moscow Virtuosi to Asturias to Asturias: to encourage the appreciation of music in the region and to improve the quality of teaching in the Principality's conservatories.

-Since its creation, the Prince of Asturias Foundation has contributed to, sponsored and/or organised several international conferences, including that ofthe Theory and Methodology of Science (April 1982, organised by the Asturian Society of Philosophy), those of the Ibero-American Federation of Journalists (July 1982) and the Association of European Journalists (October 1982), as well as various exhibitions, an international debate on "The Crisis in Europe Twenty Years after the Treaty of Rome", several university courses and aid to other projects aimed at the conservation of cultural heritage, artistic, musical and editorial initiatives.
+Since its creation, the Foundation has contributed to, sponsored and/or organised several international conferences, including that ofthe Theory and Methodology of Science (April 1982, organised by the Asturian Society of Philosophy), those of the Ibero-American Federation of Journalists (July 1982) and the Association of European Journalists (October 1982), as well as various exhibitions, an international debate on "The Crisis in Europe Twenty Years after the Treaty of Rome", several university courses and aid to other projects aimed at the conservation of cultural heritage, artistic, musical and editorial initiatives.

 The Foundation itself has likewise organised two international scientific symposia of major impact:"The Origins of Life", in honour of the Asturian Nobel Prize-winner Severo Ochoa (June 1990), and "Nutrition and Health", also in honour of the eminent scientist Francisco Grande Covián (November 1991).